jvandenaardweg/homebridge-itho-daalderop/README.md

 ## Features

 - Control your mechanical ventilation unit from within the Home App
+- Exposes an Air Quality Sensor with CO2, Humidity and Temperature measurements
 - Use your mechanical ventilation unit in your Home Automations
 - Supports both MQTT and HTTP API.
 The HTTP API is enabled by default.